NURSING 7120 - Interventional Cardiology

 3. Students will receive lecture notes online

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The delivery mode of this course is mainly face-to-face workshops on campus (Three hours contact per week).
 Although attendance is not compulsory in this course, students are strongly encouraged to attend the classes.
-Many of the workshops presented in this course will involve problem-based learning using real-life case studies and therefore have a close link to your clinical rotation within the specialty areas of cardiac nursing practice.
+Many of the workshops presented in this course will involve problem-based learning using real-life case studies and therefore have a close link to your practice within the specialty area of cardiac nursing practice.
 Practical workshops will form the basis of some of the sessions.

 There are several required texts for this course.
 Most of the Reading will be supplied to you online through MyUni.
 However you are strongly advised to search and read widely of each topic in this course.